-Ravensbourne has put in place robust arrangements for ensuring freedom of speech within the law and academic freedom on campus.
-These are contained in Code of Practice on Freedom of Speech and Academic Freedom.

-It is recognized that there may be circumstances when a staff member or student might potentially engage in academic activity or research that is by its nature legitimate but open to misinterpretation (eg accessing a sensitive or extremist website for the purpose of research).
-In line with the General and Research Ethics Policy, the student should bring the activity to the attention of any member of academic staff in advance while staff should bring it to the attention of their head of Course Leader, Programme Director,
+- 29. The University has put in place robust arrangements for ensuring freedom of speech within the law and academic freedom on campus.
+These are contained in Section 13, Chapters 1 and 2. - 30.
+It is recognized that there may be circumstances when a staff member or student might potentially engage in academic activity or research that is by its nature legitimate but open to misinterpretation (e.g. accessing a sensitive or extremist website for the purpose of research).
+In line with the General and Research Ethics

-Deputy Dean or Pro-Vice-Chancellor as appropriate so that it can be evaluated in advance and appropriate measures and safeguards put in place.
+Policy, the student should bring the activity to the attention of a member of academic staff in advance while staff should bring it to the attention of the Course Leader, Programme Director, Dean of Students or Deputy Vice-Chancellor, as appropriate, so that it can be evaluated in advance and appropriate measures and safeguards put in place.